catalin-f/webtierbench/apps-pending/django-docker/ubuntu/README.md

 **docker push rinftech/webtierbench:<image_tag>**

+## Pull a docker image from our docker repository

+docker pull rinftech/webtierbench:<image_tag>

+## Run a docker container with a specific image

+docker run -it rinftech/webtierbench:<image_tag> /bin/bash

 ## Additional information

 When you use *docker login* command, you have to use the credentials associated with your docker